 - Leave it on for an hour or overnight before shampooing.

-You may also apply a few drops of oil to your hair to control flyaways and add shine to your locks.
+You may also use a few drops of oil to control flyaways and enhance hair shine.

 Frequently Asked Questions